hpc2n/sphinx-lesson-template/content/motivation.rst

  1. When a task becomes ready for scheduling, i.e. all its dependencies have been satisfied, it is moved from the *submitted pool* to the *ready pool*.

- 2. A task is moved from the *ready pool* to the *active pool* when it are scheduled for execution on a computational resource.
+ 2. A task is moved from the *ready pool* to the *active pool* when it is scheduled for execution on a computational resource.

-    - A programmer may define a priority for each tasks.
+    - A programmer may define a priority for each task.
-      These priorities are taken into account when a tasks is selected for execution from the *ready pool*.
+      These priorities are taken into account when a task is selected for execution from the *ready pool*.

- 3. A task is moved from the *active pool* to the *complicated pool* when the related computational resource has finished executing the task.
+ 3. A task is moved from the *active pool* to the *completed pool* when the related computational resource has finished executing the task.

     - Any tasks, that depend on the current tasks and have all their other dependencies satisfied, are moved from the *submitted pool* to the *ready pool*.

 This approach is relatively simple to implement using (ordered) lists.
-However, runtime system's view of the task graph is very narrow as it sees only the *ready pool* when it is doing the actual scheduling decisions.
+However, the runtime system's view of the task graph is very narrow as it sees only the *ready pool* when it is doing the actual scheduling decisions.
-In particular, **note that the task priorities take an effect only when task become ready for scheduling**.
+In particular, **note that the task priorities take effect only when a task becomes ready for scheduling**.

 Task granularity
 ^^^^^^^^^^^^^^^^